-Alban Gerhardt will give the world premiere of Brett Dean's cello concerto on Aug 22—with additional performances on Aug 24 and 25—in Sydney, Australia [Tickets/infoThis event has passed] with David Robertson conducting the Sydney Symphony Orchestra.
+Alban Gerhardt will give the world premiere of Brett Dean's cello concerto on Aug 22—with additional performances on Aug 24 and 25—in Sydney, Australia [Tickets/infoThese events have passed] with David Robertson conducting the Sydney Symphony Orchestra.

-The European premiere of the concerto will be given by Gerhardt this fall, Oct 4–6This event has passed, in Berlin, Germany with Sakari Oramo conducting the Berliner Philharmoniker; followed by a Dutch premiere in Amsterdam on Oct 25This event has passed at the Cello Biennale with Klaus Mäkelä conducting the Antwerp Symphony Orchestra.
+The European premiere of the concerto will be given by Gerhardt this fall, Oct 4–6These events have passed, in Berlin, Germany with Sakari Oramo conducting the Berliner Philharmoniker; followed by a Dutch premiere in Amsterdam on Oct 25This event has passed at the Cello Biennale with Klaus Mäkelä conducting the Antwerp Symphony Orchestra.